History of auto racing: The first purpose-built racing circuits

 The Circuit de Pau-Ville in France, is the world's first motor racing circuit for automobiles, hosting Semaine de Pau (Week in Pau) in 1901.

-Aspendale Racecourse, in Australia, was the world's first purpose-built motor racing circuit, opening in January 1906.
+Aspendale Racecourse, in Australia, was the site of the world's first purpose-built motor racing circuit, opening in January 1906.
 The pear shaped track was close to a mile in length, with slightly banked curves and a gravel surface of crushed cement.
+The circuit was built inside of the horse racing track which was opened 15 years prior.